Meet Dr. John Lam

 Dr. John Lam was born and raised in Atlanta, Georgia.
 He graduated from Emory University before attending UCLA School of Dentistry, one of the top…

-If you have any questions about flossing your teeth and you live in or around Garland, give us a call today!
+If you have any questions about teeth whitening and cosmetic dentistry and you live in or around Garland, give us a call today!